aivanzhang/data_checks/README.md

 The `DataCheck` class is a simplified beginner friendly subclass of the base `Check` class (`data_checks.base.check`).
 The user can also directly subclass the `Check` class to create more advanced checks (see [(Advanced) Create Checks](#advanced-create-checks)).

 ## (Advanced) Create Checks
+Running checks
+Why do you need suites
 ## (Advanced) Create Suites

+Why do you need group data suites
 ## (Advanced) Create Group Data Suites

 ## Command Line Interface